Lemmings (National Lampoon)

 National Lampoon: Lemmings, a spinoff of the humor magazine National Lampoon, was a 1973 stage show that helped launch the performing careers of John Belushi, Christopher Guest, and Chevy Chase.
-The show was co-written and co-directed by a number of people including Sean Kelly.
-The show opened at The Village Gate on January 25, 1973, and ran for 350 performances.
+The show was co-written and co-directed by a number of people, including Sean Kelly.

+Lemmings opened at The Village Gate on January 25, 1973, and ran for 350 performances.

 The songs from the show were subsequently issued as a record album.
 A video of one of the original performances, National Lampoon: Lemmings: Dead in Concert 1973, was eventually made available several decades later.

+The show was revived in 2007–2008, and an attempted reboot was to be staged in March 2020.